MicrosoftTranslator/Local-Feature-Android/Readme.md

 # Local feature for the Translator app on Android [Preview]

+## Local Feature

+**Translator Local Feature** works on the most recent version of the [Microsoft Translator Android App](https://play.google.com/store/apps/details?id=com.microsoft.translator).
+It allows developers to add translation capabilities to their apps, utilizing the Translator app already installed on a user device.
+If the user has language packs downloaded, the translations may also be done offline.

+Note: The Local feature is in Preview mode.
+Please do not use it for any production purposes.
 ## Get Started

 How to get started with the Microsoft Translator local feature: